https://www.deakin.edu.au/__data/assets/image/0008/2464181/32151_graduate-certificate-of-business_arts-and-cultural-management_hero.jpg

 Course structure

-To complete the Graduate Certificate of Arts and Cultural Management, students attain a total of 4 credit points of core units, plus completion of the 0-credit point module, DAI001 Academic Integrity Module.
+To complete the Graduate Certificate of Arts and Cultural Management, students attain a total of 4 credit points of core units, plus completion of the 0-credit point module, DAI001 Academic Integrity and Respect at Deakin.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Core Units